spadgos/sublime-ToggleQuotes/README.md

 ### With Package Control ###

-If you have the [Package Control][package_control] package installed, you can install JSDocs from inside Sublime Text itself.
+If you have the [Package Control][package_control] package installed, you can install ToggleQuotes from inside Sublime Text itself.
 Open the Command Palette and select "Package Control: Install Package", then search for ToggleQuotes and you're done!

 ### Without Package Control ###